+Objectives Strategies

+Diversifying the •

-Objectives Strategies Diversifying the economy develop the agricultural sector in such a way that: Current agricultural practices are maintained and further enhanced as this forms the backbone of the local economy.
+To develop the agricultural sector in such a way that: Current agricultural practices are maintained and further enhanced as this forms the backbone of the local economy.
 Value adding practices in the form of agri-processing are initiated and become sustainable.
 Agri-processing industries involve the large number of economically active unemployed females in the sub-region.
 Synergies are created between the service industry and the agricultural sector, whereby tourists are attracted to local products and utilise other services.
-Sustain existing agricultural practices Promoting agri-processing industries Provide for Urban Agriculture and Small Scale Farming Identify and support agri-tourism practices Alternative Energies Agri Tourism Transport and l se rvice sector develop a sustainable transport and related services sector in municipality in a way that: Supports and is aligned with the five strategic issues identified in the Central Karoo District's Integrated Transport Plan.
+Sustain existing agricultural practices Promoting agri-processing industries Provide for Urban Agriculture and Small Scale Farming Identify and support agri-tourism practices Alternative Energies Agri Tourism

+Transport and d sei rvice sector

+develop a sustainable transport and related services sector in municipality in a way that: Supports and is aligned with the five strategic issues identified in the Central Karoo District's Integrated Transport Plan.
 Distinguishes between the two types of travellers that are passing through the Central Karoo and Cape Town towards Johannesburg: private vehicle owners and truck drivers.
 Promotes the image of Laingsburg as an ideal stop-over for travellers seeking good services.
 Focuses on projects within the municipality that can spread the benefits equitably.
 Creates links with the agriculture sector.
-Align with regional transport plan Cater for the needs of long distance private travellers Capture the trucks market Facilitate creative alliances with the local agriculture and tourism sector Becoming the best Karoo Town Tarring of gravel Roads WIFI Free Town Public Transportation Human resource ces ( development To ensure that all children have access to high quality early childhood development programmes.
+Align with regional transport plan Cater for the needs of long distance private travellers Capture the trucks market Facilitate creative alliances with the local agriculture and tourism sector Becoming the best Karoo Town Tarring of gravel Roads WIFI Free Town Public Transportation

+Human resource ces o development

+To ensure that all children have access to high quality early childhood development programmes.
 To ensure that all learners and job seekers have equal access to quality education and training.
 To ensure that learners have safe access to learning facilities.
 To empower residents of Laingsburg to acquire skills that will enable them to access and acquire favourable city jobs.
-19 19 19 19 Ensure access to early childhood and school development programmes Worker Skills Development and Training Programmes Further Education and Training (FET) College School for Children with Learning Disabilities Integrated hu nan n settlement To establish a pattern of development that: Improves land use integration to enhance the access of poorer communities to economic and social services.
+Ensure access to early childhood and school development programmes Worker Skills Development and Training Programmes Further Education and Training (FET) College School for Children with Learning Disabilities

+Integrated hu man settlement

+To establish a pattern of development that: Improves land use integration to enhance the access of poorer communities to economic and social services.
 Creates and ensures that housing becomes assets to the poor.
-10 10 10 10 Improve connectivity between townships and more established parts of the town Enhance the asset value of low-income housing Gap Housing Spatial Planning and Land Use Management Act (SPLUMA)/ Land Use Planning Act (LUPA) develop the agricultural sector in such a way that: Current agricultural practices are maintained and further enhanced as this forms the backbone of the local economy.
-Value adding practices in the form of agri-processing are initiated and become sustainable.
-Agri-processing industries involve the large number of economically active unemployed females in the sub-region.
-Synergies are created between the service industry and the agricultural sector, whereby tourists are attracted to local products and utilise other services.
-Transport and develop a sustainable transport and related services sector in municipality in a way that: Supports and is aligned with the five strategic issues identified in the Central Karoo District's Integrated Transport Plan.
-Distinguishes between the two types of travellers that are passing through the Central Karoo and Cape Town towards Johannesburg: private vehicle owners and truck drivers.
-Promotes the image of Laingsburg as an ideal stop-over for travellers seeking good services.
-Focuses on projects within the municipality that can spread the benefits equitably.
-To ensure that all children have access to high quality early childhood development programmes.
-To ensure that all learners and job seekers have equal access to quality education and training.
-To ensure that learners have safe access to learning facilities.
-To empower residents of Laingsburg to acquire skills that will enable them to access and acquire favourable city jobs.
-Integrated hur To establish a pattern of development that: Improves land use integration to enhance the access of poorer communities to economic and social services. develop the agricultural sector in such a way that: Current agricultural practices are maintained and further enhanced as this forms the backbone of the local economy.
-Value adding practices in the form of agri-processing are initiated and become sustainable.
-Agri-processing industries involve the large number of economically active unemployed females in the sub-region.
-Synergies are created between the service industry and the agricultural sector, whereby tourists are attracted to local products and utilise other services.
-Transport and se develop a sustainable transport and related services sector in municipality in a way that: Supports and is aligned with the five strategic issues identified in the Central Karoo District's Integrated Transport Plan.
-Distinguishes between the two types of travellers that are passing through the Central Karoo and Cape Town towards Johannesburg: private vehicle owners and truck drivers.
-Promotes the image of Laingsburg as an ideal stop-over for travellers seeking good services.
-Focuses on projects within the municipality that can spread the benefits equitably.
-Creates links with the agriculture sector.
-To ensure that all children have access to high quality early childhood development programmes.
-To ensure that all children have access to learning facilities.
-To ensure that all learners and job seekers have equal access to quality education and training.
-To ensure that learners have safe access to learning facilities.
-To empower residents of Laingsburg to acquire skills that will enable them to access and acquire favourable city jobs.
-Integrated human To establish a pattern of development that: Improves land use integration to enhance the access of poorer communities to economic and social services.
-Creates and acquires the have the baces to the neore
+Improve connectivity between townships and more established parts of the town Enhance the asset value of low-income housing Gap Housing Spatial Planning and Land Use Management Act (SPLUMA)/ Land Use Planning Act (LUPA)